Kinetic route to helicity-constrained decay: Source-compensated helicity

-Equations~\ref{eq:hLeqn1} and~\ref{eq:hL_l} provide strictly local conservation statements for $\mathscr{L}_{\iota}$ and $\mathscr{L}_{\iota, l}$, but in a globally nonhelical, sign-indefinite field it does not follow that the corresponding domain-integrated quantities are useful.
+We now turn from the local conservation laws to the fluctuation integrals that can remain useful in globally nonhelical fields.
+Equations~\ref{eq:hLeqn1} and~\ref{eq:hL_l} provide strictly local conservation statements for $\mathscr{L}_{\iota}$ and $\mathscr{L}_{\iota, l}$, but in a globally nonhelical, sign-indefinite field, it does not follow that the corresponding domain-integrated quantities are useful.
 Indeed, for an initially random configuration the full-box integrals,

 can vanish, or remain small, by cancellation even while individual structures contain finite $\mathscr{L}_{\iota}$ and $\mathscr{L}_{\iota, l}$.
-In such circumstances the appropriate global measures are instead the typical fluctuation content of the locally conserved densities on scales large compared to an interaction region but small compared to the system size.
+In such circumstances, the appropriate global measures are instead the typical fluctuation content of the locally conserved densities on scales large compared to an interaction region but small compared to the system size.
 Following the logic used for nonhelical MHD decay, we therefore consider a Saffman-type correlation integral, analogous to $\mathcal{I}_H$,

 with $L^d \ll V_R \ll V_{\text{sys}}$, and related integrals for the conserved components of $\mathscr{L}_{\iota}$,

 Should they exist, we denote the plateau values of $\mathcal{I}_{\mathscr{L} \iota} (R)$ and $\mathcal{I}_{\mathscr{L} \iota, l} (R)$ as $I_{\mathscr{L} \iota}$ and $I_{\mathscr{L} \iota, l}$, respectively.
 Under approximate homogeneity and isotropy, Eqs.~\ref{eq:hLeqn1} and~\ref{eq:hL_l} imply (see, e.g., Appendix B of~\citet{Hosking2021})